Arvi Kalsta: Finnish Civil War

 Grönberg arrived in Finland after being promoted to captain on 25 February 1918.
 He joined the Finnish civil war as the commander of 2nd company of the 1st Jäger battalion of the 1st Jäger regiment.
 Grönberg took part in the battles of the Civil War in Tampere, Kämärä and Vyborg.
 He was appointed commander of the White Guard Jäger battalion after the Civil War.
+Kalsta's military career at the time was cut short after he shot an armed Polish prisoner of war who'd received special permission to carry a weapon by Carl Gustaf Emil Mannerheim.
+Although Kalsta received an extremely lenient sentence of 30 days, he resigned from the army months later.

 Political activism

 In 1929 Kalsta agreed to lead the Lalli Alliance of Finland.
 Kalsta was part of the Lapua movement's group, which kidnapped the Social Democrat Deputy Speaker of Parliament and the Mayor of Tampere, Väinö Hakkila, from 17 to 18 July 1930.
 Kalsta captured Hakkila at his summer residence in Teisko and transported him via Lapua to Kuortane, where Hakkila was beaten and forced to sit in an anthill, among other things.
+Kalsta was convicted and served time in prison for kidnapping, albeit his accomplices were all released on probation.

 On 10 September 1932 Kalsta traveled to Germany with Thorvald Oljemark to get acquainted with the activities of the East Prussian District Staff of the German National Socialist Workers' Party (NSDAP).
-He was influenced by the activities of the Nazi party, including the election campaign, and became acquainted with the party's internal organizational and propaganda work.
+He was influenced by the activities of the Nazi Party, including the election campaign, and became acquainted with the party's internal organizational and propaganda work.
 He returned from Germany on 30 November 1932.

 On 2 December 1932 Kalsta and his comrades founded the Finnish People's Organisation (SKJ).
 Through the party he founded, he was a guest of the NSDAP in Germany several times: including in 1935, when he attended NSDAP political courses and took part in the local labor service, as well as being in contact with local political representatives.
 The SKJ had 20,000 members at its peak.

 From 1936 to 1938 Kalsta was the CEO of Rovaniemi Hotel Pohjanhovi.
 After returning from Rovaniemi to Helsinki, Kalsta also returned to politics.
 In 1940, he and his supporters founded the Organisation of National Socialists (KSJ).
 The new party used SKJ's old program and involved many who had previously been members of the SKJ.